 - Alternatively, agree with the customer to spend some of your on-site time working on projects from different clients, especially if the work requires your full-time site presence.

-All the three strategies above gravitate on reviewing your effort, even though there hardly are opportunities to shave off the energy.
+All the three strategies above gravitate toward reviewing your effort, even though there hardly are opportunities to shave off the energy.
 In these situations, we recommend looking for how to exchange value with the customer and have the rates closer to their expectations.

 4. Get A Testimonial In Exchange For Reduced Prices